HotShot003/Tetris-Game/README.md

   - Use arrow keys (left, right, down) to move tetrominoes.

-  - Use the up arrow key to rotate tetrominoes clockwise.
+  - Use the Space key to rotate tetrominoes clockwise.

   - Press spacebar to drop tetrominoes instantly.